puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/agent_setup.md

     puppet agent -t

-Now that your certificate is signed, the agent on your node was able to properly request a catalog from the master and apply it to complete the puppet run.
+With your certificate is signed, the agent on your node was able to properly request a catalog from the master and apply it to complete the puppet run.

 ## Review

+In this quest we reviewed the difference between using `puppet apply` to locally compile and apply a manifest and using the `puppet agent -t` command to trigger a puppet run.

+You created two new nodes, and explored the similarities and differences in Puppet on the agent and master.
+To get the puppet master to recognize the nodes, you used the `puppet cert` command to sign their certificates.

+Finally, you used a `notify` resource in the default node definition of your `site.pp` manifest and triggered a puppet run on an agent node to see its effect.